Grid classes and partial well order: Partially Well Ordered Grid Classes

 \begin{theorem}[Higman~\cite{higman:ordering-by-div:}] Suppose that $(A,M)$ is a minimal abstract algebra for which, for some $n$, the set $M_k$ of $k$-ary operations in $M$ is partially well-ordered for each $k=0,1,\ldots,n$ and empty for $k>n$.
 Then $(A,M)$ is partially well-ordered under any divisibility ordering compatible with the orders of $M_k$. \end{theorem}

-When applied to permutation classes, Higman's Theorem shows that any permutation class which can be described by means of a suitable set of constructions is partially well-ordered.
-One construction that has been particularly amenable to this approach is the inflation of one permutation by others; inflating a permutation $\sigma$ of length $k$ by $\tau_1,\ldots,\tau_k$ may be thought of as a $k$-ary operation that acts on the permutations $\tau_1,\ldots,\tau_k$.
+Applying this to permutation classes, one type of operation that has been particularly amenable to this approach is the inflation of one permutation by others; inflating a permutation $\sigma$ of length $k$ by $\tau_1,\ldots,\tau_k$ may be thought of as a $k$-ary operation that acts on the permutations $\tau_1,\ldots,\tau_k$.
 It is clear both that inflation is compatible with the permutation containment ordering and that permutation containment is a divisibility ordering with respect to inflations of this type.
 To satisfy the conditions of Higman's Theorem, however, we cannot inflate arbitrarily large permutations.
 Roughly speaking, if a permutation class $\C$ is a subclass of some substitution-closed class $\D$ that can be expressed as the substitution closure of some finite set $X$, then Higman's Theorem can be applied to prove that $\D$ (and consequently $\C$) is partially well-ordered.
 Consequently, by Proposition~\ref{prop-simple-inflation}:

 \begin{theorem}[Albert and Atkinson~\cite{albert:simple-permutat:}]Let $\C$ be a class containing only finitely many simple permutations.
 Then $\C$ is partially well-ordered.\end{theorem}